saintsal/daoistry/content/mindsets/fractals.md

 Two people?
 One handshake.
 Three people?
 Three handshakes.
 Four people?
 Six handshakes.
 Five people?
 Ten handshakes.
 Ten people?
 45 handshakes!

-Now, consider that when people disagree, they don't normally say it.
+Now, consider that when people disagree, it usually doesn't look like disagreement.
 They might try to be agreeable but end up prioritising things differently.
-They might not be able to communicate so not find the way to agree.
-They might just get caught up and miss a call.
+They might agree at first but realise they can't later.
+They might just get caught up and miss a call, so miss the chance to connect.
 In all of these cases, we have a handshake fail, and if that's something the team depends on, it ripples out to create a bigger failure.
 Usually these don't look like failures, just delays and coordination headaches.

 Back to the math, let's say that each handshake has a 90% likelihood of success, so a 10% liklihood of failure.